All content on this page is correct as of November 11, 2020

-This form is intended for those who were/are not planning to stay in the UK long-term and Home Office guidance states that you are expected to take all reasonable steps to leave the UK before this date where it is possible to do so.
-It is recommended to seek advice as to whether there are alternatives to this option if possible.
+This form is intended for those who were/are not planning to stay in the UK long-term It is recommended to seek advice as to whether there are alternatives to this option if possible.

 Similarly, the guidance now states that if you have applied under Tier 4 you can start your course before your visa application has been decided if your sponsor is a Tier 4 sponsor, you have been given an confirmation of acceptance of studies (CAS); you submitted your application before your current visa expired and can show your sponsor evidence of this; the course you start is the same as the one listed on your CAS and you have an Academic Technology Approval Scheme (ATAS) certificate if required.
 After having been suspended for a time due to COVID-19, the ATAS scheme is open again for applications through the FCO.
 If your application is eventually rejected as invalid or refused you must stop your course or studies.

 If you are in the UK and you had been planning to return to your home country to make an application for a long-term visa, and then come back to the UK, Home Office guidance states that you can now make this application from within the UK.
-This only applies if your current leave expires between 24 January and 31 July 2020, including if your leave has already been extended to 31 July 2020.
-Previously this concession only applied if you current leave expired between 24 January and 31 May 2020, and was subsequently extended.
+This only applies if your current leave expired between 24 January and 31 August 2020.

 You will need to meet the requirements of the route you are applying for and pay the UK application fee.
 The terms of your existing leave will remain the same until your application is decided.
 This means that if you are currently here as a visitor, for example, and want to apply for a route that allows you to work in the UK, you won’t be able to work until your new application is decided.
-As above, you will not be able to enrol your biometrics for the time being.
+You will have to book an appointment to enrol your biometrics.

 It is now possible to take a Life in the UK test as some centres have re-opened and bookings are possible online.
 Some English language centres remain closed but many have re-opened so you should check your test provider’s website for the latest updates.